ProteinGym/proteingym-benchmark/docs/decisions/0001-model-validation-decisions.md

 ## Context and Problem Statement

 There are two roles in a model benchmarking system:
-* Model provider: They either provide a model with a GitHub repo or a distribution package, or only share its API for a remote call.
+* Model provider: They either provide a model with a GitHub repo, a distribution package or a Docker image, or only share its API for a remote call.
 * The person who benchmarks a select list of models: They need a uniform API to call each model to get the same format of result in return, so they can compare them on a equal basis.

-In order for a benchmarking repo to work for a variety of models, we need to validate them to check if these models conform to a certain standard, such as:
+In order for a benchmarking repo to work for a variety of models, we need to validate the models to sanity check if these models conform to a certain standard, such as:
 * If they have the model card defined as expected, so we can load the model's hyperparamters.
 * If they have the mandatory entrypoint, with expected input and output.

 In the model validation, we now only consider the following constraints:
+- [x] The model is implemented in Python.
-* The model is defined in a public project with its source code accessible.
+- [x] The model provides its source code.
-* The model project has a [src layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
+- [x] The model project has a [src layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
-* The model is containerised which comes with its Dockerfile.
+- [ ] [Optional] The model is containerised which comes with its Dockerfile.
-* The model exposes its entrypoints by CLI, such as when executing `pg2-model`, we can list its entrypoints.
+- [ ] [Optional] The model exposes its entrypoints by CLI, such as when executing `pg2-model`, we can list its entrypoints.

+Given the above three constraints, we can import the Python module directly from the model to carry out a quick sanity check.

 ## Decision

+Only validate the model project for model card and list its entrypoints from source code's main module.

 ## Decision Drivers

-- Driver 1: Least dependencies, such as it is ideal to be independent from `uv`.
+- Driver 1: Least dependencies, e.g., it is ideal to be independent from `uv`; only validate the source code without using `subprocess` and without creating a virtual env.
-- Driver 2: Work across platforms.
+- Driver 2: Work across platforms, e.g., UNIX platforms or Windows.
-- Driver 3: Just validate the source code without using `subprocess` and without creating a virtual env.
-- Driver 4: Don't have hardcoded paths and entrypoint names, such as `README.md` or `train`.
+- Driver 3: No hardcoded paths and entrypoint names and parameters, such as `train`.
+- Driver 4: Least assumptions, e.g., model providers are expected to write tests; model providers are expected to create a CLI application for its model entrypoints.

 ## Considered Options

-### Option 1: Use pytest to verify its own APIs.
+### Option 1: Use `pytest` to verify its own APIs.

+The benefit is that the model providers are required to test their own entrypoints, whereas the downside is that this requirement cannot be enforced.

+#### Example

 In the model project, the following test is defined: